Mike Grandmaison: Introduction to photography

 Grandmaison remembers taking his first "real picture" with his mother's Kodak for a school project in grade 11 (circa 1968) when he photographed the old wooden barn on his aunt's farm in Estaire, Ontario using black & white print film.
 That was the extent of his photography until his graduation from university in 1976.
 Grandmaison's interest in photography began soon after he bought his first 35mm camera, a Nikkormat EL.
 Being primarily interested in botany and ecology, his objective was to make photographic records of plants and the environments they grew in.
 Grandmaison's interest in photography ignited when he joined the Sturgeon Falls Camera Club where he first learned the craft of black & white photography.

 Shortly after moving to Edmonton, Alberta, Mike Grandmaison joined Images Alberta Camera Club (IACC) where he took on the roles of Newsletter Editor, 2nd Vice President and Programs Chairman.
 He then joined NAPA, the National Association for Photographic Arts (now called Canadian Association for Photographic Arts (CAPA) and volunteered for the positions of district representative for Edmonton, prairie sone director, vice president and finally president.
-As a member of NAPA, Grandmaison met a number of excellent professional photographers like Freeman Patterson, Ernst Haas, Frans Lanting, John Shaw, George Tice, Paul Caponigro, Courtney Milne, Pat O'Hara, Craig Richards and John Netherton to name a few.
+As a member of NAPA, Grandmaison met a number of professional photographers like Freeman Patterson, Ernst Haas, Frans Lanting, John Shaw, George Tice, Paul Caponigro, Courtney Milne, Pat O'Hara, Craig Richards and John Netherton to name a few.
 Seeing the works of these photographers first hand, and listening to their approaches and their stories, was invaluable.
 Two of those photographers, Freeman Patterson and Ernst Haas, would have a profound influence on his photography.
 Grandmaison immersed himself in anything that pertained to photography and he cites Brett Weston, Minor White and Harry Callahan as important black & white influences.